wds4/pretty-good/README.md

 Forthcoming:
 - likes, reposts, and zaps
 - fixes to thread view
-- probably other basic features
+- probably some other basic features

 ## Curated Lists: decentralized web of trust